🌿🍄 Join Us for MushFest 2026! 🍄🌿

 9:30 AM – 12:00 PM

-One final trek into the Grasslands.
+One final trek into the field.
 We will target specific quadrants not covered on Saturday to ensure a comprehensive biodiversity data set for the 2026 survey.

 12:30 PM – 1:00 PM